saifulsahim/learning-jenkins-3981454/ch3_job_workspaces_artifacts_parameters/03_06_choice_parameters/README.md

 Create a freestyle job with one build step.

-Add a choice parameter with three or more choices.
+Add a choice parameter named `ENVIRONMENT` with three or more choices.

 ## WINDOWS SYSTEMS